KUMteamIM/lmu-klinikum-components/README.md

 ## Usage

-Add to your package.json like so:
+Add to your package.json like so and include bootstrap:

 ```
-    npm install -d @lmu-med/ci-components
+    npm install -d @lmu-med/ci-components bootstrap
 ```

 ### JSX components available for immediate use